AbdikarimMHassan/Flask-Redit-app-containarised-using-Docker-Multi-Stage-build-with-Docker-Compose/README.md

 ### 🌐 Nginx Reverse Proxy & Local Load Balancing
 - Nginx sits in front of Flask containers, proxying traffic on port `5002`.
 - Useful for **local development** to simulate load balancing (`docker compose up --scale web=3`).
-- In production, this role is typically replaced by **AWS Application Load Balancer (ALB)** for auto-scaling and managed TLS.
+- In production, this role is typically replaced by AWS Application Load Balancer for auto-scaling and managed TLS.

 ---